Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

 \subsection{Benchmark on Multi-View AD}

 \textbf{Experimental Setting}.
 Multi-View Anomaly Detection (MVAD) originates from high-precision demands in industrial quality inspection.
-It aims to achieve detection capabilities unattainable from single-view images by integrating multiple perspective images of the same sample, thereby identifying defects that are invisible from certain viewpoints but visible from others.
-Additionally, this setting leverages multi-view information and consistency constraints to further enhance model performance.
+It aims to achieve detection capabilities unattainable from single-view images by integrating multiple perspective images of the same sample, thereby \gbb{detecting defects that may be occluded or invisible in certain viewpoints but remain discernible in others.} Additionally, this setting leverages multi-view information and consistency constraints to further enhance model performance.

 \textbf{Results and Analysis under MVAD}.
 Table~\ref{tab:mvad} presents quantitative results of MVAD~\cite{mvad} on Real-IAD Variety.
 As category count increases, model performance gradually decreases, consistent with trends observed in MUAD settings.
 In practical production line applications, multi-view imaging is essential to reduce false negative rates.
 Nevertheless, current metric results remain relatively modest, presenting a significant challenge for future research to address scalability and robustness in large-scale multi-view anomaly detection scenarios.